 “All people want a secure, comfortable and independent retirement, but a 65 year-old couple will see their health-related expenses grow by an average of 5.9 percent each year through retirement, a substantial compounding of costs at a time when income is flat or declining,” said Michael Daley, director of marketing and the firm’s Medicare and Social Security policy expert.
 “The data in this report is valuable.
 It helps people understand their future health costs so they can plan for them.”

-To download our Report Summary, click here
+To download our 2021 Retirement Healthcare Costs Data Report, click here